calipho-sib/nextprot-cli/README.md

-Or run a SPARQL query agains the neXtProt endpoint (snorql.nextprot.org) for more examples
+Or run a SPARQL query agains the neXtProt SPARQL endpoint.
+See https://snorql.nextprot.org for more examples
 ```javascript

 var chromosome = 13;